-$$n(\omega, t, z) = p(\omega|z) n(\omega, t)$$
+$$n(\omega, t, z) = p(\omega|z) n(\omega, t)$$ (15)

-(a) Found temporal motifs for number of motifs $N_z = 5$ and maximum number of timesteps $T_z = 10$.
+(a) Reoccurring temporal motifs for number of motifs $N_z = 5$ and maximum number of timesteps $T_z = 10$.

-(b) Found temporal motifs for number of motifs $N_z = 10$ and maximum number of timesteps $T_z = 20$.
+(b) Reoccurring temporal motifs for number of motifs $N_z=10$ and maximum number of timesteps $T_z=20$.

-Figure 4: Graphical representations of two of the found sets of motifs, for different numbers of motifs N_z and maximum duration T_z .
+Fig. 4: Graphical representations of two of the reoccurring sets of motifs, for different numbers of motifs N_z and maximum duration T_z .
 Motifs are of size $T_z \times N_c$, with the number of PLSA patterns $N_c = 25$.

 During the anticipation task, p(z) is calculated for real scenes once every second.
 If, for any motif, this probability exceeds a predefined threshold for five successive seconds, the goalkeeper assumes this motif is perceived and executes the corresponding reaction regardless of what happens after the start of the reaction.
-The effectiveness of these reactions was compared to performance of a 'regular' goalkeeper, that only reacts if the ball approaches at sufficient speed by diving, through a total of 15 penalty shootouts.
-These shootouts were conducted by a Nao with a basic behaviour model: Find the ball, walk towards it, locate the goal, shoot.
-Figure 5 depicts the starting positions of both robots and the ball in a penalty shootout.
+The effectiveness of these reactions was compared to performance of a 'regular' goalkeeper, which only reacts if the ball approaches at sufficient speed by diving, through a total of 15 penalty shootouts.
+So, the 'regular' goalkeeper makes its decision after the ball is shot, the goalkeeper trained with PLSM can anticipate its decision.
+These shootouts were conducted by a Nao with a basic behavior model: Find the ball, walk towards it, locate the goal and shoot.
+In theory this behavior will always result in the same movements, in practice there is enough variation in how the robot positions itself behind the ball and how it shoots, due to sensor and actuator noise.
+Fig. 5 depicts the starting positions of both robots and the ball in a penalty shootout.